Orthognathic (Jaw) Surgery

 In cases where children are involved, our surgeons may recommend waiting until the jaw has finished growing, typically around the age of 15-16, to perform the operation.
 In some instances, jaw surgery may need to be completed earlier if there is a risk of breathing or eating problems (as can occur with cleft lip and palate) or additional developmental issues.
 Dr. Payne will discuss these contingencies with you and your family during your initial consultation.

 Genioplasty, or chin surgery, is often performed in conjunction with mandibular (lower jaw) surgery.
 A technique called a sagittal split osteotomy can be used to bisect the lower jawbone about midway between the chin and the edge of the jawline.
 As a result, the chin can be set back or advanced as needed to achieve the desired effect.
 Additionally, the maxilla (upper jaw) can be advanced or set back to obtain a more normal occlusion (bite alignment).
 Changes to the upper or lower jaw, or both, are foundational modifications that can reshape the facial anatomy, altering one’s appearance and oral function, including the ability to breathe, speak, swallow, and chew.
-Prior to surgery, orthodontic treatment (braces) typically will be used to reposition the teeth for a good fit after the operation.
+Prior to surgery, orthodontic treatment (braces) typically will be used to reposition the teeth for a

 What is jaw surgery recovery like?